 By Darcy Love

 The film screening night, held in early April at the Toronto Film School’s Dundas Campus, was divided into three parts, one for each section of films.
-The room was buzzing with anticipation as the crowd shuffled into to view the first section.
-Student projection company Electronic Earth put together a large majority of the first sections work; from comedy to horror the section had a film for everyone.
+The room was buzzing with anticipation as the crowd shuffled in to view the first section.
+Student production company Electronic Earth put together a large majority of the first sections work; from comedy to horror the section had a film for everyone.

 The second section to be screened seemed to be the “indie” section; no single production company oversaw these films.
 Instead, each director had a clear voice that was different from every other.
 The highlighted films for me were Back to Reality– a psychedelic acid trip about what it means to be in a relationship (dir.
 Xiaoyu Chen), Don’t Turn Around– a short horror about a ghost in a phone (dir.
 Cayley Hanson), Matches– a story about the love brothers have for one another (dir.
 Matthew Tompkins), and Man Who Loved Flowers – a thriller based on a short story by Stephen King (dir.
 Darcy Love).
 View the trailer to The Man Who Loved Flowers here: